 Lifestyle images spice up your ads rather than making it look like your product feed.

-To ensure that your creativity is performing at its best, you should monitor and improve it.
+To ensure that your creativity is performing at its best, monitor and update it regularly.
 A big part of managing a successful Performance Max campaign is iterative testing and implementing improved designs.

 Tools like our own ConversionIQ can provide insights to help you continuously improve your ad creative.